 If a new starter finds information online relating to their job role that appears to indicate they’re paid below average, it might be worth pointing out that the figures they’re looking at are unlikely to represent starting salaries.

 They learn from coworkers

-Many people will keep their exact wage close to their chest.
+Many people will keep their exact wages close to their chests.
 In the UK in particular, talking about how much you’re paid can be seen as highly inappropriate – arrogant, even.

 Others will take great pride in providing an insight into their earnings.
 Water cooler discussions or group email replies are sometimes the perfect breeding ground for discontent over wages, and it only takes one revelation of a salary that is higher than the rest for all hell to break loose.